 - Extreme sleepiness

 - Fingernails and lips turn blue or purple color

 - Slow, irregular pulse or lack of pulse

-If someone exhibits any of these symptoms, it may be signs of an overdose on opiates, and their life likely depends upon quick and appropriate action taken to get them medical attention.
+Someone who exhibits any of these symptoms may be showing signs of an overdose on opiates.
+If in fact this is the case, the individual’s life likely depends upon quick and appropriate action taken to get them medical attention.

 How to Address Signs of an Overdose

 If you suspect that someone has overdosed on opiates (or any other drug) getting help can make the difference between life and death or serious, permanent injury.
 It is essential to call 911 and report any suspected overdose.